 EU-US Privacy Shield/Swiss-US Privacy Shield

 Acxiom is committed to educating its clients and employees in the United States and in the EU, UK, and Switzerland about the issues, guidelines and laws surrounding compliance with Privacy Shield.
 Since the requirements for compliance with Privacy Shield vary depending on whether Acxiom is acting as a processor on behalf of Acxiom’s clients or as a data controller, Acxiom’s policies and manner of compliance are described separately below.
 The practices Acxiom employs under the EU-U.S. Privacy Shield, as outlined below, also apply to data transferred from Switzerland to the United States in compliance with the Swiss-US Privacy Shield Framework.

 Acxiom as a Processor on Behalf of Clients

 Acxiom provides customized computer services designed to help companies manage their customer information more effectively, increase profitability of their marketing and reduce the operational costs of processing customer transactions.
 In this capacity, Acxiom does not own or control any of the information it processes on behalf of Acxiom’s clients.
 All such information is owned and controlled by Acxiom’s clients.
 In this capacity Acxiom receives information transferred from the EU to the United States merely as a processor on behalf of our clients.

-When Acxiom acts as a processor on behalf of its clients, the policies outlined below apply to all data processing operations concerning personal information that has been transferred from the EU to the United States.
+When Acxiom acts as a processor on behalf of its clients, the policies outlined below apply to all data processing operations concerning personal data that has been transferred from the EU to the United States.

 Before starting any processing on behalf of Acxiom’s clients, Acxiom will enter into a processing contract with the EU data controller that ensures the EU data controller will be in compliance with the Member State Data Protection law.